Chinese Car Brands

 Youngman Logo

-Youngman has been defunct since 2019 and is remembered as a manufacturer of trucks, trolleybuses, buses, and passenger cars.
-It is worth noting that the production of passenger cars was discontinued in 2015.
+Youngman has been defunct since 2019 but is remembered as a manufacturer of trucks, trolleybuses, buses, and passenger cars.
+It is worth noting that passenger car production was discontinued in 2015.
 The main brands are Youngman-Lotus, MAN, and Neoplan.
 The company was named in honor of its founder, Pang Qingnian, whose first and last name translates into English as “Youngman.”

 Shuanghuan